SantoshUppuluri/To-do-list/README.md

   Javascript

    Features of TO DO LIST
-   we can delete
+   we can delete,
-   we can add  and
+   we can add,  and
    we can  make marks as completes